Fa20 - FDTNS OF PREDICTIVE MACHN LRNG (51426)

 5. Probabilistic Techniques III Sampling, MonteCarlo Sampling [notes] Low Discrepancy Quasi-Monte Carlo Sampling, [slides], Integration Error H-K Inequality [notes] |

-[KM] Chap 3 See Refs in Notes |
+[KM] Links to an external site.
+Chap 3 See Refs in Notes |

 [A1] due day |